fairrent.ie

 The following actions by a landlord are illegal under Irish law.
 You do not have to tolerate any of these:

-Your landlord cannot lock you out of your home under any circumstances without a court order.
+Your landlord cannot lock you out under any circumstances without a court order.

 Disposing of or moving your possessions without consent is illegal, even if rent is owed.

-Deliberately disconnecting services to make the property uninhabitable is a criminal offence.
+Deliberately disconnecting electricity, gas, water, or heating is a criminal offence.

 Verbal threats, repeated unwanted visits, or any behaviour designed to pressure you into leaving.

-A landlord must provide a valid written notice of termination with the correct notice period and a lawful reason.
+A valid written notice must include the correct notice period and a lawful reason.

 If any of these have happened to you, contact the RTB immediately.